B3rn475/www.bernaschina.com/source/_posts/calling-while-on-roaming.md

 ## Conclusions

-If your are roaming and you have a WiFi connection prefer using a messaging app, you will have no hard limits.
+If you are roaming and you have a WiFi connection prefer using a messaging app, you will have no hard limits.
 Except for the time needed to sleep between two phone calls.

 If you are roaming and you don't have a WiFi connection.